 Beamline Response Matrix

 In a similar way as shown in paragraph 2.2, we explored the effect of the modification of beamline parameters on the objectives characterizing the system.
 In doing this we make the implicit assumption that the system is linear, at least within a certain domain around a defined working point.
 Small modifications of the parameters defining the beamline, allow the calculation of a beamline response matrix (BRM) which can then be used to improve the performance of the beamline itself.
 Fig. xxx shows an example of this technique applied to the case of beamline I20 scanning branch, whose schematic is shown on Fig. 6.
 For this test we used the same set of parameters taken into account for the MO optimisation described in paragraph 3.1.
-Fig. 7 shows the BRM, its inverse, and also the curve of the singular values.
 Starting for the same initial configuration used for the MO case, we can show that the BRM approach is quite effective, however when the starting point is chosen randomly, i.e. when the initial beamline is performing badly, the linear strategy offered by the BRM is not effective while the NSGAII optimisation algorithm can find better solutions, even in presence of an ill conditioned system.

 The two approaches appear therefore complementary and confirm the experience matured in the AP community: a MO strategy allows to tackle complex situations without prior knowledge of the system, with good chance of reaching attractive solutions at the expense of long computing times.
 Vice-versa, the response matrix based approach is very fast, but requires to be fairly close to the best solution.
 If this is not the case, the often intrinsic non-linearity of the problem may conduct to bad or even non-physical solutions.